biocad-cloud/php-dotnet/README.md

 It contains:

 + A MVC framework for Web App
-+ A CLI framework for terminal scripting.
++ A CLI framework for commandline scripting.

 ## How to use?